ProjectGreybeard/Info/journal.md

+## 23 Feb 2023 - rebrown

+Merged Maurizio's port of mod-firstboot - want to improve it but it's good enough meanwhile Also merged Maurizio's theme for SwayNC - no improvements needed

+Next steps
+* Tweak firstboot
+* Tweak window theme to have less blue (Greys/monochrome with transparency to show wallpaper is tempting)

 ## 21 Feb 2023 - rbrown

 Getting annoyed with testing in a VM (hardware acceleration needed for sway testing), so trying real hardware